Coffee Prince (South Korean TV series): Synopsis

-Choi Han-gyeol (Gong Yoo) is the grandson of chairwoman Bang (Kim Young-ok) of Dong-in Foods, a company that has a thriving coffee business.
-He has never had a job and does not care for responsibility.
+Choi Han-gyeol (Gong Yoo) is the grandson of chairwoman Bang otherwise known as the "Goatman of the town" (Kim Young-ok) of Dong-in Foods, a company that has a thriving coffee business.
+He never had a job nor does he care for responsibility.
 Han-gyeol is hung up on his first love, Han Yoo-joo (Chae Jung-an), who only sees him as a friend.
-Go Eun-chan (Yoon Eun-hye) is a 24-year-old tomboy who is often mistaken for a guy.
-Her father died when she was 16 years old and since then she has taken over as the breadwinner in her family.
-When Han-gyeol and Eun-chan meet, he, not knowing that she is a girl, decides to hire her to pretend to be his gay lover so that he can escape the blind dates arranged by his grandmother.
+Meanwhile, Go Eun-chan (Yoon Eun-hye) is a 24-year-old tomboy who is often mistaken for a boy.
+Since her father died when she was 16 years old, she has taken over as the breadwinner in her family.
+When the two meet, Han-gyeol – unaware that Eun-chan is a girl – decides to hire her to pretend to be his gay lover so that he can escape the blind dates arranged by his grandmother.

-After getting an ultimatum from his grandmother, Han-gyeol takes over a rundown old coffee shop, later renamed "Coffee Prince," to prove that he's capable, both to his grandmother and to Yoo-joo.
-In order to attract female customers, he only hires good-looking male employees.
-Eun-chan, desperate for money, continues to hide her gender to get a job at Coffee Prince.

-Soon, feelings start to develop between Eun-chan and Han-gyeol.
-As Han-gyeol is unaware that Eun-chan is a woman, he starts to question his sexuality and is thrown into turmoil.
+After getting an ultimatum from his grandmother, Han-gyeol takes over a rundown old coffee shop – later renamed "Coffee Prince" – to prove that he is capable, both to his grandmother and to Yoo-joo.
+Wanting to attract female customers, he only hires good-looking male employees.
+Desperate for money, Eun-chan continues to hide her gender to get a job at Coffee Prince.
+While working together feelings start to develop between Eun-chan and Han-gyeol.
+Still unaware that Eun-chan is a woman, Han-gyeol starts to ask their own sexualities and is thrown into turmoil.